UInt2048/Spice/README.md

 The app is a *semi-untethered jailbreak*.
 The app will not install the untether payload.

-If you have an issue upgrading essential packages, run `apt --fix-broken install file libplist3 libssl1.1.1` then `apt install -f dpkg ldid -o APT::Immediate-Configure=0` over an SSH connection.
+You will have an issue with essential packages, but OpenSSH is preinstalled.
+Run the following over an SSH connection:
+1. `apt update`
+2. `dpkg --configure -a`
+3. `apt --fix-broken install file libplist3 libssl1.1.1`
+4. `apt install -f dpkg ldid -o APT::Immediate-Configure=0`

 To install the untether payload (these files are located in ./src/untether/generated):
 1. Install the DEB file (use `make payload` if you can't find it) or manually copy the stage 1-2 install script to `/private/etc/racoon/install_stage1_2`, stage 3 to `/usr/sbin/racoon.dylib`, and stage 4 to `/mystuff/stage4`.